matheuszinn/discord_dart_bot/README.md

   - [x] Mobile twitter support with original link
   - [x] Include option to delete created messages for the author
 - [ ] Auto-Fix TikTok links
+- [ ] Reduce embed clutter
+  - [ ] Verify if it's possible to include the author message as a new embed after sending the auto-embed message
+- [ ] Fix message embed still displaying trackers